 "There is very little control that can be enforced without some type of license validation process."

-Customer's Software Environment Creates Challenges for License Validation
+Customers' Software Environments Create Obstacles for License Validation

-- Traveling notebooks that disconnect from the internet for a week or two at a time.
+- A notebook that frequently disconnects from the web for a week or two at a time

-- Completely disconnected computers running on a factory floor that control business critical processes that may or may not have internet access on a nearby computer.
+- Multiple computers controlling critical business processes while running disconnected on a factory floor (they may or may not have internet access)

 Although it may be tempting to set up your software to perform Fail Silent validation requests on every execution or throughout multiple actions inside of your software, failure to adequately cache your license status and appropriately validate your software license can have an adverse effect on the overall responsiveness of your central licensing server, affecting all of your customers.